tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step4_paths_object.md

 {% include random_ad2.html %}

 Each item in the `path` object contains an [operation object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#operation-object).
-(Operations are the GET, POST, PUT, and DELETE methods we explored in the [Endpoints section](docapis_resource_endpoints.html) of the API reference tutorial methods.)
+(Operations are the GET, POST, PUT, and DELETE methods we explored in the [Endpoints section](docapis_resource_endpoints.html) of the API reference tutorial.)

 Start by listing the paths (endpoints) and their allowed operations (methods).
 For the `weather` endpoint in the OpenWeatherMap API, there is just one path (`/weather`) and one operation (`get`) for that path: